Last updated on November 28, 2025.

 Take Sam, for instance:

 Sam is a savvy online shopper.
-He finished his holiday shopping early and signed up for text notifications so that he can track the progress of each and every order.
+He finished his holiday shopping early and signed up for email notifications so that he can track the progress of each and every order.
 There’s just one problem: Sam ordered a lot of items from several different online stores.
-So, when he receives an email from a shipping company urging him to fill out a form and verify his personal information, he doesn’t question it — even though he doesn’t recognize the company name or the order in question.
-In fact, he doesn’t remember setting up email notifications at all.
+So, when he receives a text from a shipping company urging him to fill out a form and verify his personal and financial information, he doesn’t question it—even though he doesn’t recognize the company name or the order in question.
+In fact, he doesn’t remember setting up text notifications at all.

 The form asks for Sam’s banking information, including credit card number, expiry date, and CVV (or the 3 digits on the back of his credit card).
 An hour after he hits the ‘Submit’ button on the form, Sam receives a phone call from his credit card company asking to verify thousands of dollars in recent transactions processed through his Visa to online gambling sites.